01 of 07

 Add Some Mid-Century Color

 The room setting featured here is stylish and sophisticated at the same time.
 The sofa is the wow factor in the room, and everything else around it is neutral tones with the gray rug and the walnut accent pieces which help to balance the high energy of the sofa - making g charismatic and intriguing rather than overbearing and out of place.
-I his room, the mid-century pieces are made from solid woods like walnut and cherry, and the angled legs and rounded corners of these pieces soften the overall look of the room by adding in just a few much needed curves and angles.Continue to 4 of 7 below.
+In this room, the mid-century pieces are made from solid woods like walnut and cherry, and the angled legs and rounded corners of these pieces soften the overall look of the room by adding in just a few much-needed curves and angles.Continue to 4 of 7 below.

 04 of 07

 Use Modern Neutrals To Highlight A Big Pop Of Color

 In this room, we have another great example of what a colorful mid-century piece can do for a neutral-heavy, modern color palette.
 With beige making the largest statements on the floor and walls, and warm wood tones connecting the wall trim and coffee table, this amazing shade of green has the perfect backdrop against which to really shine, while bringing together the similar shades of both the indoor plant and outdoor trees to help make the area around the space as much a part of the deer as the area within it.
 Color and mid-century modern design have gone hand in hand since the earliest days of the period when designers like Alexander Girard, Ray & Charles Eames, and Eero Saarinen were the arbiters of interior style and the architects of the mid-century era.Continue to 5 of 7 below.

 Bring In Warm Elements With Mid-Century Style & Color